danbikle/MADlib_preso/README_results_discussion.txt

 Why?

-Because the out of sample data was strange.
+Because the out-of-sample data was strange.

-The out of sample data was a 13 month period after 2013-01-01 and the training data came from 1993-01-29 to 2012-12-31.
+The out-of-sample data was a 13 month period after 2013-01-01 and the training data came from 1993-01-29 to 2012-12-31.

 SPY went up over 20% during the 13 month period after 2013-01-01.